“Best Practices” of Effective Online Learning

 7) Should Internet Courses Offer Discussions?
 A natural response to a new medium of communication is to adopt the practices of traditional communication.
 In education, that means class “Discussions.”
 One of the reasons that most distance learning courses have low completion rates is our tendency to do what we learned to do in traditional classrooms even though some of those practices clearly do not work online.
 One-on-one discussions work online, but not a typical discussion with many students.

 9) Students Will Cheat.
-In any environment where there is no supervision, some students will plagiarize or cheat on quizzes.
-Solutions such as Iris scans, fingerprint IDs, or video surveillance come to mind as ways to assure that every student submission is verified.
+In any environment where there is no supervision, some students will plagiarize or cheat on quizzes and pay others to write end of term “papers.”
+Solutions such as Iris scans, fingerprint IDs, or video surveillance come to mind as ways to assure that every student taking exams or completing quizzes has not cheated.
 If tuition cost is a consideration, these technologies add to the cost of Internet delivered courses.

 A solution is to accept that it takes a commitment to fraud that can be difficult to sustain over time.
 Sustaining fraud over a series of courses will experience less cheating than a single course.
-The lesson to be drawn is not to require costly anti-cheating devices, but we can minimize single event cheating by offering “Badges” only for successful completion of a series of courses in Certificate Programs or complete degree programs of a minimum of twenty courses.
+The lesson to be drawn is not to require costly anti-cheating devices, but by offering “Badges” only for successful completion of a series of courses in Certificate Programs or complete degree programs of a minimum of twenty courses.

 10) Age Is An Issue.
 Any company, high school, college or university seeking to utilize the efficiencies of the Internet to deliver education products must be aware that Internet browsers were not commercially viable until the late 1980s.
-An instructor who was born twenty years before the advent of Web browsers probably began to use a PC only in the last then or fifteen years.
+An instructor who was born thirty or forty years before the advent of Web browsers probably began to use a PC only in the last then or fifteen years.
 That doesn’t prepare them to lead development of, or even participate in, online training programs.
-Always employ instructors between the ages of 20 and 35 who grew up using a PC.
+Always employ instructors between the ages of 25 and 35 who grew up using a PC.

 11) Most Instructors Are Not Geeks.
 Any course management system that requires course developers to learn computer programming is dead as a door nail.
 That is why Google’s “Course Builder” bit the dust.
 Only course management systems with user interfaces that enable everyone to install content into a course template will survive.
 Some of the best have mastered this aspect of the business and deserve praise for transcending their “Geekness.”